cenna17/CMPT310/MachineLearning.md

 - Choosing 'good' settings to tell the model how to learn before the training starts.
 We should chose settings which has worked well before `(exploitation)` and ones that we haven't checked yet `(exploration)`

+## Come to think of it ...
+What is learning?

+We want to lean by hypotheses.
+How many hypotheses and results that fit our hypotheses will we need?

+##### Any hypothesis that is seriously wrong will almost certainly be “found out” with high probability after a small number of examples, because it will make an incorrect prediction.